BoringDAO/boringDAO-bridge/README.md

 1. **addrs**: specify the eth rpc address this bridge will connect, you can configure more than one
 1. **minConfirms**: minimal blocks to confirm a transaction, a number not less than **15** is recommended
 1. **crossLockContract**: specify the cross lock contract address deployed in eth network
-1. **token**: specify the eth token contract address which will be cross over to bsc network
+1. **tokens**: specify the ERC20 token contract addresses which will be cross over to other blockchain network
 #### [bsc]
 1. **addrs**: specify the bsc rpc address this bridge will connect, you can configure more than one
+1. **chainID**: specify the chain ID of bsc network
 1. **minConfirms**: minimal blocks to confirm a transaction, a number not less than **15** is recommended
 1. **bridgeContract**: specify the bridge contract address deployed in bsc network
+1. **[bsc.tokens]**: specify the pairs of ERC20 token contract address and the corresponding token address on bsc network.
+Leave it empty if you don't care about the tokens on bsc network
+#### [okex]
+1. **addrs**: specify the okex chain rpc address this bridge will connect, you can configure more than one
+1. **chainID**: specify the chain ID of okex chain network
+1. **bridgeContract**: specify the bridge contract address deployed in okex chain network
+1. **[okex.tokens]**: specify the pairs of ERC20 token contract address and the corresponding token address on okex chain network.
+Leave it empty if you don't care about the tokens on pkex chain network
 ### 3. Start the bridge

 Use below command to start the bridge, it will use the configuration in the default home directory: